timescale/web-developer-assignment/README.md

 You are tasked with building a movie discovery app built in react.
 This app will display movies in a grid and give the user more information when they click on one of the posters.
-To fetch the movie info, we will be using [The Movie DB](https://developers.themoviedb.org/) and will include the API key for you to add to the `.env` in the initial email.
+To fetch the movie info, we will be using [The Movie DB][movieDB] and will include the API key for you to add to the `.env` in the initial email.

 ### Features